simonemberton/Introduction_to_Creative_Coding/session_03/session_03.md

 Don't forget to call the function inside the for loop!

-* Try creating a new variable that increases/decreases on each frame which is also used as input to your function (e.g. to change the scale).
+* Try making at least three more functions each with a different pattern.

-* Try making a few more functions with different patterns.
+* Try creating a new variable that increases/decreases on each frame which can also used as input to your function (e.g. to change the scale).

 ### Task 4 - Flip through functions